 The vision which underlies the Bader International Study Centre reflects the Baders’ commitment to offering students a challenging global education infused with social justice, a thirst for knowledge, and civic responsibility.

-Read about Drs.
-Alfred and Isabel Bader in the Queen’s Encyclopedia for more information about their lives and involvement at Queen’s University and the BISC.
+Read more about the lives of Drs.
+Alfred and Isabel Bader and their involvement at Queen's University in the Queen’s Encyclopedia.